Updated for 2020 evaluation standards!

 - Describe workflows for CNC production

-- Shown how you made something BIG (setting up the machine, using fixings, testing joints, adjusting feeds and speeds, depth of cut etc)
+- Documented how you made something BIG (setting up the machine, using fixings, testing joints, adjusting feeds and speeds, depth of cut etc.)

 - Described problems and how you fixed them